How does Austrade's Export Market Development Grant (EMDG) grant work, what's it worth and what are the key due dates?

 - Marketing consultants

-- Overseas trips (this is the key area claimed)
+- Overseas trips (this has traditionally been a key area claimed)

 - Communications incl websites

 - IP / Patents (great for IP heavy startups, like medtech's)

 How does it work?

 First you have to spend the money, and then claim it back.
 The EMDG reimbursement is a strange kind of split-payment system with an initial amount paid and then subject to whether the program has enough overall budget left to pay a second top-up payment.